Joost van der Westhuizen dies, aged 45

 Van der Westhuizen was one of South Africa's finest rugby players.

-"Joost will be remembered as one of the greatest Springboks, not only of his generation, but of all time," said Mark Alexander, President of South Africa rugby.
+"Joost will be remembered as one of the greatest Springboks, not only of his generation, but of all time," South Africa Rugby president Mark Alexander said.

 "He also became an inspiration and hero to many fellow sufferers of this terrible disease, as well as to those unaffected.